2016 Atlantic hurricane season: Tropical Storm Lisa

 On September 14, the NHC noted the potential for tropical cyclone development in the East Atlantic later in the week.
 A tropical wave moved off the west coast of Africa on September 16, developing into a tropical depression by 12:00 UTC on September 19, about 225 mi west-southwest of the southernmost Cabo Verde Islands.
-On September 20, the depression strengthened to Tropical storm Lisa.
+The following day, the system strengthened into Tropical Storm Lisa.
 Around 12:00 UTC on September 22, Lisa peaked with sustained winds of 50 mph and a minimum pressure of 999 mbar.
-The storm soon began weakening due increasing wind shear, but Lisa briefly restrengthened on September 24.
-Lisa managed to maintain tropical storm intensity while battling unfavorable conditions until early on September 25, weakening to a tropical depression at that time.
+The storm soon began weakening due increasing wind shear, but briefly restrengthened on September 24.
+Lisa managed to maintain tropical storm intensity despite battling unfavorable conditions until early on September 25, when it weakened to a tropical depression.
 Lisa became a remnant low at 06:00 UTC.
-The remnants were monitored for potential regeneration, but failed to redevelop and dissipated later that day.
+The remnants were monitored for potential regeneration, but the system failed to redevelop and dissipated later that day.